Worldsheet Duals to One-Matrix Models: The Dual String Theories

 \section{The Dual String Theories}

 \textbf{The Matter Sector.} Topological LG models were introduced in \cite{Vaf90}, in search of a Lagrangian description of the chiral ring of certain superconformal field theories \cite{VW89,LVW89}.
 They often arise by B-twisting an $\cN = 2$ sigma model with non-compact Calabi--Yau target $\cT$ and holomorphic superpotential $W$, which we assume has isolated non-degenerate critical points \cite{LL91}.
-For a one-complex-dimensional target \footnote{ We will assume that $\cT$ is of finite type, that is, homeomorphic to a compact Riemann surface minus a finite number of points; this will guarantee the existence of a canonical Bergman kernel for fixed $\mathcal{A}$ and $\mathcal{B}$ cycles. }, the field content is simple: a bosonic map $\phi \colon \Sigma \to \cT$, fermionic scalars $\chi, \bar\chi \in \Gamma(\Sigma,\phi^*\bar T\cT)$, and a fermionic one-form $\rho \in \Gamma(\Sigma,\Omega^1_\Sigma \otimes \phi^*T\cT)$.
+For a one-complex-dimensional target \footnote{ We will assume that $\cT$ is an affine algebraic curve, i.e. the complement of finitely many points in a compact Riemann surface; this will guarantee the existence of a canonical Bergman kernel for fixed $\mathcal{A}$ and $\mathcal{B}$ cycles. }, the field content is simple: a bosonic map $\phi \colon \Sigma \to \cT$, fermionic scalars $\chi, \bar\chi \in \Gamma(\Sigma,\phi^*\bar T\cT)$, and a fermionic one-form $\rho \in \Gamma(\Sigma,\Omega^1_\Sigma \otimes \phi^*T\cT)$.
 After integrating out auxiliary fields, the twisted action on a genus-$g$ worldsheet $\Sigma$ with metric $h_{\mu\nu}$ is

 Here, $G_{\phi\bar\phi}$ is a Ricci-flat Kähler metric on the target, although physical observables will not depend on this choice \cite{Wit91b,LL91,LM94}.
 The covariant derivatives $D$ and $\nabla$ are the pullbacks of target-space derivatives to the worldsheet; their explicit form will not matter below (see, e.g., \cite{Hor03,Oog12}).
 The model possesses a nilpotent scalar fermionic symmetry $Q_{\rm B}$.
 Although the action is not $Q_{\rm B}$-exact, the stress tensor is.
 So correlators of $Q_{\rm B}$-closed observables are topological and, in particular, independent of the insertion points.